MatthewAdrianChua/MCO1/README.txt

 npm i dotenv
 npm i multer

-then created a .env file with and copy paste this block of code:
+then if the .env file is not present create a .env file with and copy paste this block of code:
 "
 MONGO_URI=mongodb://127.0.0.1:27017
 SERVER_PORT=3000